tOgg1/graphene-django-cud/docs/ref/models/DjangoBatchUpdateMutation.rst

-.. _djangobatchcreatemutation:

 ================================
-DjangoBatchCreateMutation
+DjangoBatchUpdateMutation
 ================================

-Will create a new mutation which will create multiple *new* objects of the supplied model.
+Will create a new mutation which can be used to update multiple objects of the supplied model.

 Mutation input arguments: